The primary purpose of a liquid line in a commercial refrigeration system is to deliver a steady stream of what?

 Study for the RSI Phase 9 Test.
 Sharpen your skills with flashcards and diverse questions, featuring helpful hints and explanations.
 Be fully prepared for your exam!

 The primary purpose of a liquid line in a commercial refrigeration system is to deliver a steady stream of high-pressure subcooled liquid refrigerant.
-This type of refrigerant is essential for the efficient operation of the system, as it ensures that the refrigerant enters the evaporator in a liquid state ready for evaporation and absorption of heat from the environment being cooled.
+This is essential for the efficient operation of the refrigeration cycle.

 Subscribe